 What is a Professor?

-Professors instruct students in a wide variety of academic and vocational subjects beyond the high school level.
+A professor is someone who instructs students in a wide variety of academic and vocational subjects beyond the high school level.
 They also conduct research and publish scholarly papers and books.
 They work in public and private colleges and universities, professional schools, junior or community colleges, and career and vocational schools.
-Outside of class time, their schedules are generally flexible.

 What does a Professor do?